llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

             * The `ompx_hold` map type modifier specified below is omitted.
     * Notes:
-        * See the discussion of the `data` directive under "Supported Features" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
+        * See the discussion of the `data` directive under "OpenMP Extensions" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
 * *exp* `present` is translated according to the `-fopenacc-present-omp=KIND` command-line option:
     * `KIND` is one of: